Mk555/pagerduty-tui/README.md

 ### Configuration File Format

-The configuration file should be in YAML format and contain the following key-value pair:
+The configuration file should be in YAML format and be stored in `~/.config/pagerduty_tui.yaml`

+You need to put you PagerDuty API Key in this value :

 `pagerduty_api_key: <PagerDuty API Key>`

 Replace `<PagerDuty API Key>` with your actual PagerDuty API key.
 This key is required for authenticating requests to the PagerDuty API and accessing incident data.

+By default the refresh time is 30 seconds, but you can change it with the following configuration :
+`refresh_rate: <seconds>`

+Replace `<seconds>` by the number of seconds between 2 refresh.

 ## Usage